bobleesj/bobleesj.github.io/_sources/open-source-leadership.rst.txt

 .. _open-source-leadership:

-Guide for leading open-source software.
+Guide for leading open-source software
 =======================================

 About 10 years ago, I started using GitHub to distribute tutorial source code for the Swift programming language.
 Here I document open-source software development leadership lessons.
 Many are learned from building ``scikit-package`` (https://scikit-package.github.io/scikit-package/) as a contributor and maintainer with Prof. Simon Billinge.
 It first begins with the **core principles**, followed by practices.